seay28/datasharingframework.github.io/docs/src/v1.7.0/maintain/fhir/configuration.md

 ### DEV_DSF_FHIR_DB_USER_GROUP
 - **Property:** dev.dsf.fhir.db.user.group
 - **Required:** No
-- **Description:** The name of the user group to access the database from the DSF FHIR server
+- **Description:** Name of the user group to access the database from the DSF FHIR server
 - **Default:** `fhir_users`